makersacademy/chitter-challenge/README.md

 I am doing the chitter challenge which is to create a Twitter clone that allows the user to post messages to a public stream.

-First I will install the gems needed to run the web app and testing, update sepc_helper.rb, and setup app.rb and config.ru.
+First I installed the gems needed to run the web app and testing, update sepc_helper.rb, and setup app.rb and config.ru.
+I met the first user story and set up a test environment so test messages don't go into the real database.

 Seting up the databases:
 ----------